-The Board is committed to ensuring its composition has the appropriate collective mix of skills, experience, expertise and diversity to enable them to appropriately discharge their duties effectively.
+The Board is committed to ensuring its composition has the appropriate collective mix of skills, experience, expertise and diversity to enable the Board to appropriately discharge their duties effectively.

-The function of developing a skills matrix that sets out the mix of skills, experience and diversity that the Board currently has together with identifying the desired skills and diversity the Board aims to achieve is usually delegated to the Remuneration and Nomination Committee.
-However since the Board disbanded this Committee on 23 December 2016, the Board is responsible for this function.
+The Remuneration and Nomination Committee has been delegated the function of developing a skills matrix that sets out the mix of skills, experience and diversity that the Board currently has together with identifying the desired skills and diversity the Board aims to achieve.

 Collectively, the Board has an extensive range of commercial skills and other relevant experience to ensure the effective management of the business.
-Board members, including some who are also directors of other companies, together have a combination of experience in the following business areas:
+Board members, including some who are also Directors of other ASX-listed companies, together have a combination of experience in the following business areas:

-- Financial qualifications, experience and literacy
+- financial qualifications, experience and literacy

-- Governance
+- law, governance and regulation

-- Data analytics/management
+- data analytics/management

-- Industry
+- industry

-- Risk and compliance
+- risk and compliance

-- Corporate strategy
+- corporate strategy.